Protective Action You Can Take Now to Prevent or Minimize the Chance(s) of an Elderly Person Being Abused, Neglected or Exploited

 Selecting an agent or proxy is a big decision.
 The client should know the person and feel comfortable that the person selected will be able to make decisions that reflect the wishes of the designator.
 Here are some of the characteristics I recommend to clients and families when selecting an agent or proxy:

-• Available: the agent needs to be nearby or easy to contact when decisions need to be made.
+• Available: The agent needs to be nearby or easy to contact when decisions need to be made.
 The agent should also be over 18 and healthy enough to be available and act.

 • A person who lacks emotional stability or strength